 Your design tastes have no right or wrong answer.
 So yes, if that is how you?d prefer to decorate, then it is perfectly alright to install a highly durable Hickory floor in the entryway while your bedroom is soothed by the warmth of Red Oak.

-will guide you through your flooring project every step of the way.
+Quantum Floors will guide you through your flooring project every step of the way.
 Our in-house design team takes time to understand your vision, needs, budget, and ideas to determine the best products to offer or install for your new or old space.
 At Quantum Floors we don't just cover floors, we cover details.
 From concept to installation, you've got our ear and we've got your back.
 Your vision, expectations, plans, and dreams are the same reason why we do what we do.